Gone with the Wind (novel): Part IV

-Georgia is under martial law, and life has taken on a new and more frightening tone.
+Georgia is under martial law, and life has become more frightening.
 For protection, Scarlett keeps Frank's pistol tucked in the upholstery of his buggy.
 Her lone trips to and from the mill take her past a shanty town where criminals live.
-While on her way home one evening, she is accosted by two men who try to rob her, but she escapes with the help of Big Sam, a black former foreman from Tara.
+While on her way home one evening, she is accosted by two men who try to rob her.
+However, she escapes with the help of Big Sam, a black former foreman from Tara.
 Attempting to avenge his wife, Frank and the Ku Klux Klan raid the shanty town, where Frank is shot dead in the fracas.
 Rhett puts on a charade to keep the raiders from being arrested.
 He enters the Wilkeses' home with Hugh Elsing and Ashley, singing and pretending to be drunk.
-Yankee officers outside question Rhett and he says he and the other men had been at Belle Watling's brothel that evening, a story Belle later confirms to the officers.
-The men are indebted to Rhett, and his reputation among them improves somewhat, but the men's wives – except Melanie – are livid at owing their husbands' lives to the town madame.
-Later, at Frank's funeral, Rhett asks Scarlett to marry him.
-She refuses at first, but after a little repartee, he kisses her passionately, and in the heat of the moment, she accepts.
+Yankee officers outside question Rhett, who says he and the other men had been at Belle Watling's brothel that evening, a story Belle later confirms to the officers.
+The men are indebted to Rhett, and his reputation among them improves.
+Meanwhile, the men's wives – except Melanie – are livid at owing their husbands' lives to the town madam.
+At Frank's funeral, Rhett asks Scarlett to marry him.
+She refuses at first, but after a bit of repartee, he kisses her passionately, and in the heat of the moment, she accepts.
 One year later, Scarlett and Rhett announce their engagement, which becomes the talk of the town.